This is the multi-page printable view of this section. Click here to print.

 To create a ConfigMap, follow these steps.

-2. Service Home on the page, click Configuration menu below ConfigMap.
-Go to the ConfigMap List page.
+2. On the Service Home page, click ConfigMap under the Configuration menu.
+2. Navigate to the ConfigMap List page.

-3. ConfigMap List page, select the cluster and namespace from the gear button at the top left, then click Create Object.
+3. On the ConfigMap List page, select the cluster and namespace from the gear button at the top left, then click Create Object.

 Reference